glurp/dsl-gtk/README.md

 NEW : 0.121.0 !!
 04-09-2013
 - containers left and right for align widget (todo: top/bottom ?)
-- combobox with callback on selection
+- video() , with Clutter and GStreamer, ok on windows!
-- list : callback on selection, set selected(s); test.rb updated

 TODO for 1.0 :
 - resolve 100% gtk3 deprecated warning